dotpep/golang-ddd-architecture/README.md

 ## TO DO

+**Features:**

+- [ ] Complete Writing Explanation of DDD in README
+- [ ] Give additional Links in below of README
+- [ ] Refactor structure and namings
+- [ ] Implement `Billing Service` with repositories and aggregates (same as order service using same concepts of DDD)
+- [ ] Write good docstring/docs for functions
+- [ ] write Unit Tests and save it to tests/ file
+- [ ] add REST API, that will use this DDD app/domain app/aggregate app/... in case of api/v1/... with models, migrations of RDBMS (like in my [repo: github dotpep clean-ddd-marketplace-api](https://github.com/dotpep/clean-ddd-marketplace-api))

+**Unit Test:**

 - [ ] Refactor (names, dirs and etc.)
 - [ ] fix error handling (like messages in repo interface and also names of variables)
     - e.g. `product.ErrorFailedToAddProduct`-`"failed to add the product"` to `product.ErrorProductAlreadyExists`-`"product already exists"`